Stiripentol

 - This information should not be interpreted without the help of a healthcare provider.
 If you believe you are experiencing an interaction, contact a healthcare provider immediately.
 The absence of an interaction does not necessarily mean no interactions exist.

-- Avoid alcohol.
-Ingesting alcohol may increase the dizziness and drowsiness that can be caused by stiripentol.
+- Avoid excessive or chronic alcohol consumption.
+Ingesting alcohol may increase the risk of sedation and somnolence that can be caused by stiripentol.

 Products